mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/README.md

 Duplicated column names deduplicated: 'copy' => 'copy_1' [12], 'avg' => 'avg_1' [16], 'cna' => 'cna_1' [17], 'gene' => 'gene_1' [19], 'SARC' => 'SARC_1' [32], 'avg' => 'avg_2' [37], 'percentile' => 'percentile_1' [39]

-* Explanation: I believe that read_table2() also has problems dealing with white spaces: it treated the variable "avg TCGA percentile" as 3 columns, and "avg TCGA norm percentile" as 4 columns.
+EXPLANATION: I believe that read_table2() also has problems dealing with white spaces: it treated the variable "avg TCGA percentile" as 3 columns, and "avg TCGA norm percentile" as 4 columns.
 So the function attributed numbers to all the columns starting with "avg" (avg_1, avg_2, etc.) and the ones containing "TCGA" (TCGA_1, TCGA_2).
 The table was filled with NA values and very messy.

 **Therefore, I decided to keep the same functions that works for me at the moment: read.table() and read.delim() from the R Utils Package.**